vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Get-VcfCertificateThumbprint.md

 ### -issuer

-The name of the issuer to match with the vCenter Server instance's certificate thumbprints.
+The name of the issuer to match with the vCenter instance's certificate thumbprints.

 ```yaml
 Type: String